 Read more: Clinical negligence claims

 We recognise the difference compensation will make to people who have been affected by severe injury.
-By reducing the pressure severe injury puts on a Claimant, a claim allows them to concentrate on their recovery and rehabilitation.
+By reducing the pressure severe injury puts on a claimant, a claim allows them to concentrate on their recovery and rehabilitation.
 Quittance's panel of specialist solicitor firms have aided people claim damages for many catastrophic injuries and chronic conditions.
 Injury and illness categorised as serious range from lead poisoning to cerebral palsy.

 Read more: Catastrophic injury claims

-Buckinghamshire No Win, No Fee Solicitors
+The Quittance No Win, No Fee guarantee

 What experience do you have of handling claims in Buckinghamshire?